i3ass-dev/i3get/manifest.d/opts.md

 # options-titleformat-description
 Search for windows with the given titleformat

+# options-json-description
+Use TREE instead of the output of `i3-msg -t get_tree`

 # options-synk-description
 Synch on.
 If this option is included, script will wait till target window exist. (*or timeout after 10 seconds*).